skyzyx/resume/resumes/ryanparman-tpm.md

 * Owned and served as the key decision-maker in development of a core platform for company-wide, reliability-focused projects.

 * Formed and led a leadership group to establish a process maintaining reusable Terraform modules which could be composed together according to a service’s needs.

-* Led initiatives to better integrate our Seattle office with the expanding SRE practice across all U.S. offices.

-* Implemented a more collaborative approach by closely integrating with development teams, and minimizing the practice of siloed hand-offs to operations teams.

-* **TPM/PM skills:** [Jira], [Confluence], cross-collaboration with ~10 engineering teams and ~20–25 services, project management, documentation.

 #### Staff Software Engineer (October 2016—October 2018)